TeagueSS/ComputerVisionFinal/README.md

     *Note for `yolo-with-distance` submodule:* The `yolo-with-distance` repository might have its own specific dependencies or setup instructions.
 Please refer to its documentation within the `ExistingModel/yolo-with-distance` directory.

-4.  **Download Datasets (if applicable):**
+4.  **Download Datasets:**
     This project primarily uses the KITTI dataset.
+This is the dataset we used for both blurred and non-blurred models.
+To Blur the data from this section use `Bluring Alogirthm For Simulating Modified Camera.ipynb`
     * **KITTI Dataset:** You will need to download the relevant parts of the KITTI Vision Benchmark Suite, specifically the data for object detection (images and labels).
         * Homepage: [http://www.cvlibs.net/datasets/kitti/](http://www.cvlibs.net/datasets/kitti/)
         * Object detection data: [http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d)
     * Place the downloaded and extracted dataset in a directory structure that your notebooks expect (e.g., a `dataset/kitti/` folder in the project root or as configured in the notebooks).
 Please verify the exact paths used in the Jupyter notebooks.
-    *(Please add more specific details here if the notebooks expect a very particular structure or if specific preprocessing steps for the dataset are required before running the notebooks.)*
+    * Update cell 1 from `Bluring Alogirthm For Simulating Modified Camera.ipynb` with those paths
+    * Read the instructions and run the file!

 5.  **Run Jupyter Notebooks:**
     Launch Jupyter Lab or Jupyter Notebook from your activated environment: